Tateyama Kendo and Iaido Club

 4. You are required to read, understand and agree to follow without exception, the dojo rules.

-5. Pay an annual membership fee of $50 to the Canadian Kendo Federation.
+5. Pay an annual membership fee to the Canadian Kendo Federation.

-You'll start with Fundamentals Classes until you have achieved an adequate level in the basic techniques.
-Once you and the instructor are comfortable, you can join regular practices too.
+New members start with Fundamentals Classes on Mondays until you have achieved an adequate level with the basic techniques.
+Once you and the instructor are comfortable, you can join regular practices as well.

 As a beginner the only essential item you are required to have in order to practice is a shinai (bamboo practice sword).
 These typically cost $40.
 This is the only piece of equipment you will need for the first year of practice.

-There are other items you may wish to purchase (i.e. shinai carrying bag, keiko-gi, hakama, bokuto), but these are strictly optional and entirely up to you as to whether you wish to purchase them or not.
+There are other items you may wish to purchase (i.e. shinai carrying bag, keiko-gi, hakama, bokuto), but these are optional in the first 6 - 8 months.

 Does the club have equipment available for me to rent?